jsoma/hardboiled/README.md

 ## Introduction

-You use it like this:
+Hardboiled goes a little something like this

 ```
 hardboiled = require('hardboiled')